 Our range of Alabama-friendly shrubs will also add a blaze of color to your garden, check out our range of azaleas.
 These repeat-blooming shrubs will create a colorful border or centerpiece in your garden.
 These plants offer the maximum beauty with the minimum upkeep.

 If you're looking for privacy, consider planting a row of Thuja Emerald Green, Cryptomeria Radicans or Drought Free Evergreens.
 These fast-growing evergreens will enhance the beauty of your property's boundary while adding a sense of security.

 Wherever you live – the Coastal Plain, Piedmont, Blur Ridge, Ridge Valley or the Cumberland Plateau - we have the trees for your unique region.
 Our wide selection of trees for Alabama is bound to provide long-lasting solutions for your landscaping needs.

 The Alabama State tree is the Long Leaf Pine.
 This stately tree grows to between 98 and 115 feet in height.
 The tree has long dark green needles and can live up to 500 years.

 The Bama soil series was designated as the official state soil of Alabama in 1997.
 Bama soils are a mixture of sand, clay, silt and marine sediments.
-These soils comprise more than 360,000 acres throughout most of Western and Central regions of Alabama.
-Fast growing trees thrive in this well-drained, sandy soil so Alabama gardeners should have no trouble choosing trees that will endure.
+These soils comprise more than 360,000 acres throughout most of the Western and Central regions of Alabama.
+Fast-growing trees thrive in this well-drained, sandy soil so Alabama gardeners should have no trouble choosing trees that will endure.